skovnats/SVE-Systemic-Verification-Engineering/README.md

 These materials are not advocacy, **not political statements**, and **not claims of truth**.
 They document how verification protocols behave under pressure, asymmetric incentives, and narrative conflict.

-These initiatives are documented as field experiments; their inclusion does not imply endorsement of any political position, but reflects a focus on human rights protection.
+These initiatives are documented as field experiments; their inclusion does not imply endorsement of any political position, but reflects a focus on **Human rights protection**.

 ### Open Letters & Academic Integrity